If your new handset has a background-blurring Portrait Mode built in, here's how to take the best shots this side of a DSLR...

 Take portraits like a pro

 At a base level, what Portrait Modes on modern smartphones offer is an imitation of the ‘Bokeh’ effect that fully-fledged DSLR cameras provide, where the camera uses a shallow depth of field to blur everything behind the subject.
-To learn more, we caught up with professional photographer, Vodafone Social guest blogger, and iPhone XR owner, Ben Carpenter:
+To learn more, we caught up with professional photographer and iPhone XR owner, Ben Carpenter:

 “As a professional photographer, I find using a shallow depth of field is important for achieving creative, striking images,” Ben tells us.
 “So it’s great that the Portrait Modes you’ll find on today’s smartphones allows you to achieve this ‘soft background focus’ effect in a super portable frame – using either a mixture of two rear lenses, 3D Mapping technology or clever AI software.

 “Phones might not be able to replace high-end DSLRs in the professional space just yet, but the results you can get on these new devices are pretty remarkable all the same.”